readium/ts-toolkit/navigator/docs/epub/CustomizingListeners.md

 Fires when the user has zoomed in a Fixed-Layout publication.

+### Scroll

+Fires when the user has scrolled in a Fixed-Layout publication.
+The `delta` is the number of pixels scrolled.

 ### miscPointer

 Fires when a tap or a click was made in the middle of the iframe e.g. it can be used to show/hide UI.

 ### customEvent

-Fires when the EpubNavigator doesn’t handle the event by default.
+Fires when a custom event has been triggered from the publication.

 ### handleLocator